daattali/beautiful-jekyll/_posts/2018-08-05-Introduction to Software Testing.md

 ---
 layout: post
-title: A Intro to Software Testing
+title: Beginning of Complete Software Testing Course
 subtitle: What Testing is and What it is not
-tags: [sqa, software testing, testing]
+tags: [sqa, software testing, testing, software quality assurance]
 image: /img/diary.png
 thumbnail-img: /assets/img/diary.png
 bigimg: /img/cover.jpg